nikhilpatil/phuge/README.md

+To publish to `docs/` folder

+    hugo -d ./docs

 If it's **the first time** you check-out a repo you need to use ```--init``` first:

     git submodule update --init --recursive